martinpl/tray-icons-reloaded/README.md

 <img src=".github/settings.png">

 - fix left click invoking menu in some apps ex.
-Steam (not on flatpak)
+Steam
 - fast app killing (SHIFT + mouse middle click)
 - window are invoked to current workspace (by default)
 - work with Wine (left and middle click affect all wine apps)
-- blacklist apps to not show up in your tray [How To](Manual/BlacklistManual.md)
+- hide selected apps in your tray

 ## Installation